 • Cupcakes with "HOPE" on them delivered to encampments along with flowers (7/31 launch)

-• BIPOC photo class series taught by New York Times photographer Tim Gruber, entitled "Black Men Raising HOPE" featuring dads and their children (8/6 launch)
+• BIPOC photo class series taught by New York Times photographer Tim Gruber, entitled "Capturing HOPE" featuring photos taken by BIPOC Youth (8/6 launch)

 • Exclusive visit to a farm for a cooking class with Chef Mateo, featured in the New York Times, "to promote diversity and teach children about food" (field trip on 8/10)